 Just a few tidbits from recent headlines:

-- The Nobel Prizing-winning economist Paul Krugman claims to have chosen economics because it was the closest field to psychohistory in the real world.
+- The Nobel Prizing-winning economist Paul Krugman said he chose to study economics because it was the closest field to psychohistory in the real world.

 - The Winklevoss brothers widely-publicized investment in Bitcoin claimed to be influenced by the book.